TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_6600.md

 **I.  Discussions, 25% of grade**

 By design, lectures are to enhance your understanding and experience with statistical concepts, rather than present them the first time (this is not an introductory course).
-It is of upmost importance that students read the material PRIOR to the designated lecture, as well as read through the associated homework assignment.
+It is of utmost importance that students read the material PRIOR to the designated lecture, as well as read through the associated homework assignment.
 This ensures class time may be more valuably spent on answering higher level questions and preparing students for assignments, but more importantly for conducting your own research.
 To facilitate this, a chapter discussion point of the assigned readings is due on the day the material is covered in class before the lecture time begins.
 This discussion point is to be posted on canvas and should include a summary of ideas from the chapter, questions that you have regarding the material, or ways in which you can use the material in your research.
 Further, each student must respond to at least one other student’s point.

 We will cover all 18 chapters in this course.
 You will need to provide discussion points for all the chapters except for chapter 1.
 Each student must compose his or her own.
 Discussion points must NOT be a copy of the lecture notes.
 Discussion points will be turned in electronically by 4:00 pm on the due date (see course schedule) via CANVAS, but preferably much earlier so as to allow fellow students to comment on or answer your discussion point.